This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 Clay masks have become very popular lately due to the clay’s ability to collect even the slightest trails of dirt and oils.
 Clay heals, soothes and deeply purifies the skin.
 It detoxifies the skin and makes it soft, supple and matte.

-Or make your own clay mask:
+You can make your own clay mask:

 Mash a strawberry.
 Add 1 teaspoon of kaolin clay, ½ teaspoon coconut oil and ½ teaspoon Aloe Vera gel.
 Mix well.
 Keep the mask on your face for 15 minutes, then rinse off using lukewarm water.